 It always has: but in today’s harsh economic climate, it feels even more so!
 More and more dentistry today is elective and so you as a patient have more ‘choice’ than ever before.
 This relates both to which treatment to have and who you wish to provide it?
 These factors will determine the fees you invest.

 People select professionals who suit them and will often pay accordingly.
 Purchasing dental care is not like buying a ‘manufactured product’.
 It is about buying expertise and time and it should be about buying responsibility and longevity.

 You have the right to expect the appropriate value for the fees you spend.
 You want the dentist to take time and care in diagnosing well, prioritizing appropriately, presenting options and their fees and carrying out the treatment to the highest standards.

-Dentistry at this level will result not only in having the healthiest teeth, but also the most comfortable and attractive teeth – for the longest period of time.
-In the long run this may be your least costly option, minimizing more extensive and more costly treatment in the future.
+Dentistry at this level will result not only in having the healthiest teeth, but also the most comfortable and attractive teeth – for the longest period.
+In the long run, this may be your least costly option, minimizing more extensive and more costly treatment in the future.

 What to watch out for